nanos/FediFetcher-docs/Getting-an-access-token-for-FediFetcher.md

 1. In Mastodon go to Preferences > Development > New Application
    1. Give it a nice name
    2. Enable the required scopes for your options.
-You could tick `read` and `admin:read:accounts`, or see below for a list of which scopes are required for which options.
+You could tick `read` and `admin:read:accounts`, or see [the docs](https://github.com/nanos/FediFetcher/wiki/Access-Token-Scopes) for a list of which scopes are required for which options.
    3. Save
    4. Copy the value of `Your access token`